The G2015 Instructor Update Course is Open!

-Attention ASHI and MEDIC First Aid instructors: the G2015 Instructor Update Course is now open.
+Attention HSI First Aid instructors: the G2015 Instructor Update Course is now open.
 You’ll find your course access through your Otis instructor portal.

 To take your course, simply: